Polymer/old-docs-site/docs/start/getting-the-code.md

 the dependencies bundled into a single archive.
 It's a great way to get started because you don't need to install any additional tools.

-Expand the ZIP file in your project directory to create a `components` folder.
+Expand the ZIP file in your project directory to create a `bower_components` folder.

 ![](/images/zip-file-contents.png)